luisico/gold-standard-images/README.md

 - Move vm_name out of OS templates?
 - Add other options, ie locale, root pass, ...
 - Move files with options to example files
+- Document installation of tools for all providers, ie azure-cli
+- Document dependencies for providers, ie virt-tar-out for docker